Dropping out: Attrition

 Students that drop out of high-school are generally those that struggle to engage behaviorally and/or academically.
 However, it is not entirely clear whether different types of contextual or self-system variables affect students' engagement or contribute to their decision to drop out.
 According to data collected by the national education longitudinal study of 1988, Rumberger found that students with moderate to high absenteeism, behavior problems and having no school or outside activities were highly predictive of dropping out.

 Prevention

 Family dynamics

 Under the pact of educational inclusion at the secondary level, how families organize themselves internally to produce well-being is an unavoidable topic for countries to address when seeking to broaden the effective opportunities of access to, retention in and graduation from the secondary education.
 Therefore, the construction of a new policy, the adolescent and the young person at school, is an acknowledgement of what is happening in reality and shapes a mutually beneficial alliance between the state and families to generate dynamics where young people can become exclusive recipients of care – at least until completion of their secondary schooling.

-People

-Eminem – Grew up in a working-class neighborhood in Detroit.
-He dropped out of high school at age 17 and worked at several jobs to help his mother pay the bills, but she often threw him out of the house.
-He eventually had a successful rap career, becoming one of the world's best-selling music artists.

-Jack London - At age 14, he was working 12 to 18 hours a day in a cannery.
-He was also an oyster pirate, seal hunter, jute mill worker, and coal heaver before becoming a vagrant.
-At the age of 21, due to financial circumstances, he dropped out from UC Berkeley and joined the Klondike Gold Rush.
-He eventually had a successful writing career; his most famous works are The Call of the Wild and White Fang.

-Manny Pacquiao – Dropped out of high school and left home at age 14 due to extreme poverty.
-For a time, he lived on the streets of Manila.
-He eventually became the first and only eight-division world champion in professional boxing and one of the highest-paid athletes in the world.

-Chris Pratt – Dropped out of community college halfway through the first semester and, after working as a discount ticket salesman and daytime stripper, he ended up homeless in Maui, Hawaii, sleeping in a van and a tent on the beach.
-He was working at the Bubba Gump Shrimp Company restaurant in Maui when he was offered his first film role which then led to a successful film career.

-Cornelius Vanderbilt – Dropped out of school at the age of 11.
-At the age of 16, he began his business of ferrying freight and passengers between Staten Island and Manhattan.
-He went on to build his wealth in the railroad and shipping industries, becoming one of the richest Americans in history.

-Kanye West - Dropped out of Art School in the late 90s.